PhillipUg/private-events/README.md

 This project was built using:
 * Ruby v2.7.1
 * Ruby on Rails v6.0.3
-* Devise, Hirb, better_errors (...and a couple of other default rails gems)
+* ...and a couple of other default rails gems

+### Testing
+I use `rspec-rails` and `capybara` gems for testing.

+To see checkout my test suite:
+ * follow the installation instructions
+ * after installation, run `bundle exec rspec`

 <!-- CONTACT -->
 ## Contact